 When I was a child I was enamored of mythology.
 We had two books of myths that filled my imagination to overflowing.
 For some reason, that probably had to do with my own desire to escape the confines of my birth place, I kept returning to Icarus and his attempted escape from Crete.
-He flew on wings his father had made of feathers with wax to seal them.
+He flew on wings his father had made of feathers, with wax to seal them.
 It wasn't the best choice of materials.
-I suppose he made do with what he had, this being well before the invention of superglue.
+I suppose he made do with what he had.
 Despite his father's warnings poor Icarus flew too close to the sun.
 It didn't end well.

 I remember my brief confusion when I realized there were two sets of stories, Greek and Roman, each with the same or a similar story line, with the characters names the obvious difference.
-It took me a little time to figure this all out, but eventually some of these myths had a character or characteristic, or even a name I preferred over others.
-Couldn't begin to tell you what they all were now.
+It took me a little time to figure this all out but eventually some of these myths had a character or characteristic or even a name I preferred over others.
+I couldn't begin to tell you what they all were now.

 It wasn't until I was a teenager that the Odyssey came into my life via tenth grade English class.
 I became fascinated by this story of Odysseus, the Trojan War, and his journey home.
 Beset by trials and tribulation, not to mention a delay or two, the names of the principle players and the creatures that tried to thwart his efforts at reaching home all rang a very old bell.

 Mmmm.
 It wasn't until this moment I realized something: while I was reading the poem, "Ithaca," by C. P. Cavafy, at our poetry reading Sunday night, the neighbor's cat, Penelope, was sitting nearby, keeping vigil.
 Penelope is the name of Odysseus' wife who kept a vigil for her husband, waiting many years for his return.
 Sort of.